 - 1. When situation warrants, prepare and sign local declarations of emergency. - 2.
 Forward declaration to the Governor's office or other appropriate agency. - 3.
-At the State level, the Governor determines if Federal assistance is necessary. - 4.
-Governor forwards declaration to appropriate Federal authorities. - 5.
-Prepare and sign the State declaration of emergency describing State and local efforts and resources that officials have or will use to alleviate the emergency and defining the type and extent of Federal aid required.
+At the state level, the Governor determines if federal assistance is necessary. - 4.
+Governor forwards declaration to appropriate federal authorities. - 5.
+Prepare and sign the state declaration of emergency describing state and local efforts and resources that officials have or will use to alleviate the emergency and defining the type and extent of federal aid required.

-- CSEPP Program Guidebook (2019) - Jurisdiction CSEPP Plan (Incident-Specific Plan), Local Emergency Operations Plan and supporting agreements and procedures
+- CSEPP Program Guidebook (2019) - Jurisdiction CSEPP plans (incident-specific plans), local EOPs and supporting agreements and procedures